- Microsoft Teams collaboration features make it the best choice for both small and large companies.

 1. Remove Outlook invites with Out of Office status

 This seems to often happen when a new release of Teams is installed.
-If someone sends you a calendar invite with date ranges from today till future with Out of Office selected, or if you create future Out of Office appointments, then Teams is somehow changing the status as well.
+If someone sends you a calendar invite with date ranges from today until the future with Out of Office selected, or if you create future Out of Office appointments, then Teams is somehow changing the status as well.

 The easiest fix is to check if there is any invitation mentioned as Out of Office.
 If you find such an invitation, then remove it from your calendar.
 Any difference now?
 If not, check out the next solutions.

 2. Turn off Don’t send automatic replies